muratk3n/thirdwave/en/2021/06/eternal-dawn-kemal.md

 dynasty.
 Such an association flew in the face of the man’s reputation and achievements...

+[During late Ottoman era] The reign of the first Ottoman parliament, however, proved short-lived.
+A rising tide of domestic crises gradually bled the sultan’s patience with constitutional govern- ance.
+The outbreak of popular revolt among villagers and townsmen in Bosnia and Bulgaria in 1876 cast a shadow over the ascendant liberal order.
+Rather than settle local and international apprehensions, state efforts to crush the uprisings provided an aggressive Russian government a casus belli to invade.
+Under the guise of Istanbul’s humbling defeat in the Russo-Ottoman War of 1877, Abdülhamid II abrogated the constitution, suspended the parliament, and reinsti- tuted a stringent monarchical order over the state...
+[But then] Abdülhamid II’s authoritarian turn led to growing levels of militancy in the empire’s Balkan and Anatolian provinces...

-[During late Ottoman era] Rather than grant greater authority to trained professionals, like [a bureucrat, Cavid], in finding solutions to the challenges facing the nation, the empire’s ruling sovereign, Abdülhamid II, jealously guarded his power.
+Rather than grant greater authority to trained professionals, like [like Mehmet Cavid], in finding solutions to the challenges facing the nation, the empire’s ruling sovereign, Abdülhamid II, jealously guarded his power.
 The Great Powers of Europe, it often seemed, drew strength from the sultan’s predilection toward autocracy.
 As the government sank deeper into debt, and fell under ever greater foreign control, men such as Cavid sensed that the state teetered on the brink of collapse.

 Fears of the empire’s imminent fall drove Mehmet Cavid into the company of like-minded officials and officers desperate for political